cesarsierran/multiome_OSK/README.md

 - ```3_RNA_5_CHEA3.Rmd```: TF enrichment analysis of downregulated genes
 - ```4_integration.Rmd```: Integration analyses, including RNA-ATAC correlations
 - ```scCODA.py```: compositional analysis using ths scCODA package

+The sequencing data analyzed here is deposited in the Gene Expression Omnibus repository, with the series record GSE276656.

 The transcriptional landscapes from Figure S7 can be visualized [here](https://cesarsierra.shinyapps.io/multiome_shiny/).